dockopslab/bulckan/README.md

 bulckan only monitors changes in the specified path and will only update the configuration of the docker compose file.
 It does not monitor if the images have been updated, use [Watchtower](https://containrrr.dev/watchtower/?ref=selfh.st) for that by deploying it with bulckan or implement a workflow that changes the image version in the compose when the image is rebuilt.

 Note: To test the functionality, it is possible to deploy bulckan as configured.
-The application points to a branch of the same repository with the Docker Compose files needed to deploy an Apache container.
+The application points to a branch of the same repository that contains the [compose files](https://github.com/dockopslab/bulckan/tree/example/bulckan-target) needed to deploy one or more Apache containers.

 ## Configuration
 First, clone this repository and navigate to the project directory: